jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 The Lennard-Jones parameters for the carbon atoms were taken from this [paper](https://doi.org/10.1016/S0009-2614(01)01127-7).

-The hydrogen atoms in the amine groups which are attached to the nanotube surface are allowed to move.
+Although the carbon and nitrogen atoms are rigid, the remaining atoms in the attached amine groups (the two hydrogen atoms) are allowed to move.
 The atoms in the amine groups use the OPLSAA force field and modify the charge of the carbon they are bonded to so that the local structure (4 atoms) is neutral.
 But in the file I created, the amine groups have no other effect either on the shape or charge of the nearby carbon atoms in the nanotube.
 I don't know if this is realistic.

 ### Requirements